g0dnerd/Mastermind/README.md

 ## Changes

-* optimizing for MM(4,6) with optimal first guesses and lexical ordering
+* implemented KNUTH's algorithm with W = 5 for MM(4,6)

 ## TODOs

-* generate next possible code at each node instead of storing entire set of possible solutions
+* comment the damn code
+* optimize performance
+* look into why solution of (6,3,4,6) takes longer (repeating on identical remaining codes)
+* look into pruning